fbpx

 Standing atop a 361-foot rock off the Big Sur Coast, Point Sur Lighthouse is a three-story, sandstone triplex that now offers year-round guided walking tours.
 Most of the structures built on the rock are still standing, making it one of the most complete light stations still in existence in California.
 First illuminated in 1889, the light station continues to guide ships along the treacherous Central California Coast.
 The site was once home to a military base charged with protecting the surrounding coast during World War II.
 It also houses the only remaining complete, stand-alone Cold War Naval Facility on the West Coast.
 Now on the National Register of Historic Places and owned by the State of California, the meticulously restored example of a late-nineteenth-century light station is now part of the Point Sur State Historic Park.

-Where to stay: Coachman’s Inn places guests in the heart of Carmel-by-the-Sea, with galleries, restaurants, and shops nearby in every direction.
-L’Auberge Carmel is a historic hotel known for its graceful architecture, personalized guest services, and elegance.
-The Carmel Cottage Inn consists of five historic cottages set in a garden, just one block from Carmel Beach.
+Stilwell Resort is a new luxury boutique hotel offering a modern, coastal-inspired oasis in Carmel-by-the-Sea.
+In the heart of downtown, Coachman’s Inn features all-new custom furnishings and a soothing color palette.
+The Carmel Cottage Inn consists of five historic cottages in an enchanting garden setting, just one block from Carmel Beach.
+Nestled in a quiet residential setting yet close enough to walk to town, Carmel Country Inn is well-known for its uber-pet-friendly hospitality.
 With a heated swimming pool and a range of room configurations, Hofsas House is one of the most family-friendly hotels in Carmel-by-the-Sea.
 Tradewinds Carmel blends Japanese, Balinese, and Chinese design elements to create a luxurious oasis of tranquility just a few blocks from downtown.
-Nestled in a quiet residential setting yet close enough to walk to town, Carmel Country Inn is well-known for its uber-pet-friendly hospitality.

 Point Arena Lighthouse